juh2600/git-cheatsheet/10-stage-commit.md

     git add -p [<filename>]

+To un-stage all changes without undoing the changes on disk (will not lose data):

+    git reset --soft

-To un-stage changes without undoing the changes on disk (will not lose data; note the `--cached`, very important):
+To un-stage one file's changes without undoing the changes on disk (will not lose data):

-    git rm --cached <filename>
+    git restore --staged <filename>

 ## Committing